Satisfactory Academic Progress (SAP) indicates your successful completion of coursework towards a degree or certificate.

 |Class Level||Total Credits Completed (including transferred credits1)||Minimum CGPA Required for Financial Aid|

 Credits transferred in from another college or university via an official Transfer Credit Evaluation are factored into the calculation of how many credits a student has completed in determining the minimum Cumulative GPA threshold from the chart.

 - An undergraduate student with no transfer credits must have a minimum Cumulative GPA of 1.5 once they have completed their first 6 credits at APUS.

 - A student who transferred in 9 credits, and then completed 6 credits at APUS, must have a minimum Cumulative GPA of 2.0 (9 transfer credits plus 6 credits completed equals 15).
 As noted in the chart above, any student with more than 13 credit hours must maintain a 2.0 cumulative GPA.
 The calculation of a student’s CGPA only includes grades from courses completed at APUS.

 Credit Hour Completion/Program Pace

-Credit hour completion is the quantitative measure of SAP, meaning that you must complete a certain percentage of your courses to maintain eligibility for Federal Student Aid.
+Credit hour completion is the quantitative measure of SAP, meaning that students must complete a certain percentage of their courses to maintain eligibility for Federal Student Aid.

 - Each academic program within our university system has a defined number of credit hours required for completion.

 - A student must complete their program within 150% of the published credits.
 Examples:

 - If your program requirements are 120 credits, you must satisfy all requirements of your program without having to attempt more than 180 credits.